 “I feel,” he whispers against her skin, “…so high.
 They wouldn’t…”

 He squeezes her.
 She can feel his hands working at her lower back.
-He tips to the right on top of her, fumbles under her, and then his hands are flat on her bottom.
-He pushes her up with them, thrusts his hips down, and his cock rolls across her clit.
+He tips to the right on top of her, fumbles under her, pulling at her sweats, and then his hands are flat on her bare bottom.
+He pulls her tight against him, thrusts his hips down, and his cock rolls across her clit.
 She gasps.

 “They wouldn’t save them, Riley and the rest.
 My head.”